The Soul

 I have a soul!

-It’s a poor one, as you might well imagine,
+It’s a small one, as you might well imagine,

 having gone undetected so long;